Visiopharm A/S acquires LRI Imaging AB to become a leader in Diagnostic Digital Pathology

 Rickard Lindelöf, CEO of LRI Imaging / Visiopharm AB, adds: “For almost a decade we have provided diagnostic digital pathology solutions to Swedish pathology labs.
 We have done that by integrating best-of-breed solution components.
 The technology developed by Visiopharm allow us to finally realize the full potential of diagnostic digital pathology: Integrating image analysis in LIS-driven workflows, which is giving pathologists access to validated technology that will improve both data quality and productivity while reducing costs and turnaround times”.

 “We have been running several large clinical studies using this technology, of which some have already been published.
 That has allowed us to see firsthand to what extent image analysis, if used in the right way, can give significant improvements in diagnostic data quality.
 We believe this will have a great impact on patient safety.
 And we are excited to see such technology integrated in an open end-to-end digital pathology solution.
 We are convinced that digital pathology will lead to improvements in the patient care and help us cope with the growing case load and complexity all diagnostic labs are experiencing.
-This will benefit both patients individually and society in general”, says Johan Hartmann, Professor at Karolinska University Hospital.
+This will benefit both patients individually and society in general”, says Johan Hartman, Associate Professor at Karolinska University Hospital.